hammer-space/ansible/Operations/README.md

-## Common API operations for managing a Hammerspace installation
+## Common API operations for managing Hammerspace

-A set of playbooks to automate operations for a Hammerspace installation.
+A set of playbooks to automate operations for Hammerspace.

-Each example includes a variable file, [anvil.yml](anvil.yml) which contains required information to successfully run the playbook.
+Each example includes at least one variable file, [anvil.yml](anvil.yml) which contains required information to successfully run the playbook.
+Some playbooks also refer to additional variable files.
+All of these files are located in the Configs sub-directory.

 ```
 data_cluster_mgmt_ip: <ANVIL MGMT IP>   # management IP for Anvil